-Elver counts at all sites were below historic averages (Table 2; Figures 4 and 5).
-Abundance estimates of elvers from Wormley Pond and Bracken's Pond in the York River exhibit similar patterns in recent years with a peak in 2007, declines in 2008 and 2009 and an increase in 2010 (Figure 4).
-Abundance indices of elvers in the James and Rappahannock rivers have been low aside from the peak observed in 2003 in the Rappahannock River (Figure 5).
+Elver indices increased at all sites compared with last year with Bracken's Pond recording the second highest number of elvers in the time series (Table 2; Figures 4 and 5).
+Catch rates of elvers from Wormley Pond and Bracken's Pond in the York River exhibit similar patterns in recent years with a peak in 2007, declines in 2008 and 2009 and increases in 2010 and 2011 (Figure 4).
+Elvers collected in the James and Rappahannock rivers have been low aside from the peak observed in 2003 in the Rappahannock River (Figure 5).

-A total of 487 glass eels from Wormley Pond was returned to the lab for weight, length, and pigment stage determination.
-Total length (TL) of these glass eels ranged from 46.2 to 65.0 mm, with a mean length of 55.7 mm (3.31 standard deviation, SD).
-Weights of individual glass eels ranged from 0.054 to 0.220 g and averaged 0.125 g (0.031 SD; Figure 6).
+A total of 657 glass eels from Wormley Pond were returned to the lab for weight, length, and pigment stage determination.
+Total length (TL) of these glass eels ranged from 48.7 to 69.0 mm, with a mean length of 57.8 mm (3.14 standard deviation, SD).
+Weights of individual glass eels ranged from 0.058 to 0.284 g and averaged 0.143 g (0.032 SD; Figure 6).
 Mean TL of glass eels recruiting to Wormley Pond and Bracken's Pond on the York River has remained consistent since 2001 (Figure 7).
-As expected, pigmentation stages of glass eels increased monthly between March and May (Figure 8).
+As expected, pigmentation stages of glass eels increased monthly between February and May (Figure 8).

-Water temperature increased throughout the study period in 2010 with the arrival of glass eels in early March at Wormley and Wareham's Ponds and mid- to late-March at Bracken's Pond and Kamp's Millpond (Figure 9).
-Peak catches of glass eels occurred between 15 and 26 March at Wormley Pond.
-Catches of elver eels were more variable and occurred throughout the monitoring period although peak catches tended to occur in mid-March (Figure 10).
+Water temperature increased throughout the study period in 2011 with the arrival of glass eels in late February at Wormley and Brackens Ponds and early- to mid-March at Wareham's Pond and Kamp's Millpond (Figure 9).
+Peak catches of glass eels occurred between 14 and 26 March at Wormley Pond.
+Catches of elver eels were more variable and occurred throughout the monitoring period (Figure 10).
 Peak counts of glass eels tend to occur first in the York River, followed by the James, Rappahannock, and Potomac rivers (Figure 11).